youngj25/bendyPostCards/README.md

 What tools/libraries(and versions) are necessary to use and test your application
 	 - Node.js/Express.js
 		 - It is more convenient working with one language, Javascript, on both the Server and Client side.
 For that reason, Node.js/Express.js was chosen.

+	 - Nodemailer